Ruchita-20/codeant-frontend/README.md

 ## Technologies Used

 - **React:** JavaScript library for building user interfaces
+- **HTML:** The standard markup language used for structuring the web pages
 - **CSS:** Styling the components and layout
 - **Vite:** Build tool that provides a fast development experience
 - **TypeScript:** A statically typed superset of JavaScript